Crab & Winkle Way traffic-free cycle route

 Shadow

-Getting to the Crab & Winkle Way
+Getting to the Crab and Winkle Way

 I started the route at the Canterbury West train station, and it passes right by the Whitstable station.
 However, while it remains possible to get between the two by train, it also involves travelling to Faversham and changing trains there.
 Before thinking of taking your bike on the train, do read my Bikes On Trains guide first.